osm2pgsql-dev/osm2pgsql-website/_manual-v2/08-middle.md

 middle tables.
 In addition there are the following indexes:

 An GIN index on the `nodes` column of the `ways` table allows you to find all ways referencing a give node.
-If you are using a bucket index (which is the default, see [below](#bucket-index-for-slim-mode)) you need to access this index with a query like this (which finds all ways referencing node 123):
+You need to access this index with a query like this (which finds all ways referencing node 123):

 ```{sql}
 SELECT * FROM planet_osm_ways